jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Restrictions.md

 ## Account Limit
 * You need to perform real-name verification for the JD Cloud account used to create the VM instance.
 For details, please refer to [Real-name Verification](http://docs.jdcloud.com/en/real-name-verification/real-name-verification);
-* To create an instance billing by monthly package, you need to prepay the instance fee.
-To create an instance billing by configuration, you need to keep the total sum of your account balance and available coupons no less than RMB 50.
+* The instance cost shall be pre-paid when a monthly package billing instance is created, and the sum of your account balance and available coupon shall not be less than the consumption threshold when a pay-by-configuration billing instance is created.

 ## Usage Restrictions
 * Secondary virtualization is not supported for now (such as installing and using VMware and Hyper-V).